-The Members did not receive any direct remuneration for their services during the year (2020: $\pm$ nil).
+The Members did not receive any direct remuneration for their services during the year (2021: £nil).

-Meeting expenses amounting to £nil (2020: £1,285) were reimbursed to none (2020: 4) of the Members.
+Meeting expenses amounting to £544 (2021: £nil) were reimbursed to one (2021: nil) of the Members.

 There are no other key management personnel as Members make all decisions and Turcan Connell as secretaries process the transactions.